fioncat/spacenvim/README.md

 brew install bat
 ```

-Now, you only need to run a simple command to install spacenvim:
+Install spacenvim:

 ```shell
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/fioncat/spacenvim/master/install.sh)"
 ```

-Then, just enter neovim (using command `nvim`) and execute the `PackerInstall` and `PackerCompile` commands to complete the installation.
+The spacenvim will be installed to `~/.config/nvim`,  Spacenvim use [packer](https://github.com/wbthomason/packer.nvim) to manage plugins, you should open neovim (using command `nvim`) and execute `PackerInstall` and `PackerCompile` to complete the plugin installation.
+For more infomation about packer, please go to [official documentation](https://github.com/wbthomason/packer.nvim/blob/master/doc/packer.txt).

 **Note that the `PackerInstall` command may fail due to network reasons, please try several times.**

-**The `PackerCompile` command must be executed after the `PackerInstall` command is successful, otherwise errors might be reported when starting neovim.**

-Goodbye vim: `alias vim='nvim'`.
+When you first open spacenvim, the `treesitter` will try to install the `syntax highlight`, and the `mason` will try to install some `LSP servers`.
+Some functions are unavailable until the installation is complete.